-The purpose of this report is to seek Council approval to apply targeted 5-year land assessment averaging for the purpose of calculating property taxes for residential (Class 1), light industry (Class 5), and business & other (Class 6) properties for 2020.
+The purpose of this report is to seek Council approval to apply targeted 5-year land assessment averaging for the purpose of calculating property taxes for residential (Class 1), light industry (Class 5), and business and other (Class 6) properties for 2022.
 Since 2015, the City has used targeted averaging to provide short-term relief to "hot" properties, defined as those that have experienced significant year-over-year increases in property values above the "threshold" set by Council.
 The intent of the program is to reduce the level of tax increases on the target properties above the "threshold" until such time as they are no longer "hot".
-Properties that are below the "threshold" will pay taxes based on their BC Assessment values.
-Prior to 2015, the City used across-the-board averaging, which was in effect since 1993.
+Target properties will pay taxes based on values derived from the averaging formula as stipulated in the annual Land Assessment Averaging By-law; properties below the "threshold" will pay taxes based on their BC Assessment values.
+Prior to 2015, the City used across-the-board averaging, which had been in effect since 1993.